Skip to Content

 Enjoying the views from the Fairview Lookout

-However, once we reached the lookout, we were pleasantly surprised by the views.
+Once we reached the lookout, we were treated with amazing views and a bench to enjoy a snack.
 In my opinion, the vistas were just as good as those from the right lake’s right side, but with much less effort.

 Have Tea At The Teahouse